-- o The OIG has failed to identify any loans with recorded Provisions that Pulte Mortgage offered for insurance after March and April of 2011, when it received notice from FHA that in FHA's opinion, the Provision violated FHA regulations, which demonstrates that Pulte Mortgage would not have offered such loans for insurance previously if it was clear that the Provision was in violation of 24 CFR § 203.41. - The Provision never has been in violation of 24 CFR § 203.32, since it neither creates a lien nor a potential lien. - The OIG claims that the fact that the loans were ineligible for FHA insurance provides a material basis for a duty of Pulte Mortgage to fully reimburse FHA for any losses it may have incurred on such loans and fully indemnify FHA for any losses it will suffer in the future on such loans, regardless of whether the reason for such ineligibility has any causal connection whatsoever with the reasons why the loans went into default. - This is a highly unjust position.
-It is not clear that the loans were ineligible, at least prior to March of 2011, and consequently any liability for loans prior to March 2011 is totally unwarranted. - Even if it is determined that the loans were ineligible, full reimbursement and indemnification are completely unwarranted remedies, in light of the fact that Pulte Mortgage never violated FHA regulations knowingly or with reckless disregard, but instead acted at all times reasonably and in good faith, relying on FHA's own standard document language and post-endorsement reviews. - Regardless of whether the loans are ultimately deemed to have been ineligible, the OIG has failed to demonstrate any connection whatsoever between the Provision and the reason why the loans went into default; in fact, the OIG interviewed at least one borrower with a Pulte Mortgage loan with an associated Provision, and the borrower did not indicate that the Provision affected the borrower in any way, including by causing the borrower to default on the loan. - The OIG appears to use the same faulty materiality standard to recommend referral under the False Claims Act. - o As described above, such a referral is completely unwarranted given that Pulte Mortgage acted at all times reasonably and in good faith.
-The OIG has failed completely to demonstrate that Pulte Mortgage ever knowingly violated FHA regulations, or even recklessly disregarded FHA regulations, and has further failed to demonstrate any connection whatsoever between the presence of a Provision and the reason why a loan went into default.
-Therefore, the OIG has failed to demonstrate that Pulte Mortgage ever offered false, fictitious, or fraudulent loans for FHA insurance. - The OIG demands that any remaining Provision be removed. - o The Provision is limited by its own terms to the first twelve months after the initial sale of the property.
-The OIG has not identified any loans with recorded Provisions offered for insurance after April of 2011.
-Therefore, every recorded Provision has expired already, and no further action is necessary. - The OIG demands that the Provision not be used in the future.
+- Even if it were found that the Provision violates 24 CFR § 203.32, such a violation would be technical and in no way has caused or is even connected with the reasons for loan default - The OIG claims that the fact that the loans were ineligible for FHA insurance provides a material basis for a duty of CTX to fully reimburse FHA for any losses it may have suffered on such loans and fully indemnify FHA for any losses it will suffer in the future on such loans, regardless of whether the reason for such ineligibility has any causal connection whatsoever with the reasons why the loans went into default. - This is a highly unjust position.
+It is not clear that the loans were ineligible under 24 CFR 203.41 or 24 CFR 203.32 and consequently any liability for loans is totally unwarranted. - Even if it is determined that the loans were ineligible, full reimbursement and indemnification are completely unwarranted remedies, in light of the fact that CTX never violated FHA regulations knowingly or with reckless disregard, but instead acted at all times reasonably and in good faith, relying on FHA's own standard document language and post-endorsement reviews. - o Regardless of whether the loans are ultimately deemed to have been ineligible, the OIG has failed to demonstrate any connection whatsoever between the Provision and the reason why the loans went into default; in fact, the OIG interviewed at least two borrowers with CTX loans with associated Provisions, and the borrowers did not indicate that the Provisions affected the borrowers in any way, including by causing the borrowers to default on the loans. - The OIG appears to use the same faulty materiality standard to recommend referral under the False Claims Act. - o As described above, such a referral is completely unwarranted given that CTX acted at all times reasonably and in good faith.
+The OIG has failed completely to demonstrate that CTX ever knowingly violated FHA regulations, or even recklessly disregarded FHA regulations, and has further failed to demonstrate any connection whatsoever between the presence of a Provision and the reason why a loan went into default.
+Therefore, the OIG has failed to demonstrate that CTX ever offered false, fictitious, or fraudulent loans for FHA insurance. - The OIG demands that any remaining Provision be removed. - The Provision is limited by its own terms to the first twelve months after the initial sale of the property.
+CTX ceased making loans in 2009.
+Therefore, every recorded Provision has expired already, and no further action is necessary. - The OIG demands that the Provision not be used in the future. - o CTX stopped making loans in 2009.